-- 1. Type or print legibly in black ink - 2.
+- 1. Type or print legibly in black ink. - 2.
 If you need extra space to complete any item within this application, use the space provided in Part 8.
 Additional Information or attach a separate sheet of paper.
 Type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet. - 3.
 Answer all questions fully and accurately.
 If a question does not apply to you (for example, if you have never been married and the question asks, "Provide the name of your current spouse"), type or print "N/A" unless otherwise directed.
 If your answer to a question which requires a numeric response is zero or none (for example, "How many children do you have" or "How many times have you departed the United States"), type or print "None" unless otherwise directed. - 4.
-USCIS Online Account Number (if any).
-If you have previously filed an application or petition using the USCIS online filing system (previously called USCIS Electronic Immigration System (USCIS ELIS)), provide the USCIS Online Account Number you were issued by the system.
-You can find your USCIS Online Account Number by logging in to your account and going to the profile page.
-If you previously filed certain applications or petitions on a paper form through a USCIS Lockbox facility, you may have received a USCIS Online Account Access Notice issuing you a USCIS Online Account Number.
-You may find your USCIS Online Account Number at the top of the notice.
-The USCIS Online Account Number is not the same as an A-Number.
-If you were issued a USCIS Online Account Number, enter it in the space provided.

-5. Form I-94, Arrival-Departure Record.
+Form I-94, Arrival-Departure Record.
 If U.S. Customs and Border Protection (CBP) or USCIS issued you a Form I-94, Arrival-Departure Record, provide your most recent I-94 number and date that your authorized period of stay expires or expired (as shown on your Form I-94).
 The Form I-94 number also is known as the Departure Number on some versions of Form I-94.